The future of snacking: Consumer behavior and trends

 We are now a nation of snackers!
 As The Hartman Group’s, The Future of Snacking 2016 report finds, 91% of consumers snack multiple times throughout the day.
 Snacking now accounts for half (50%) of all eating occasions as America’s consumers says that snacking is essential to daily nutrition.

 This isn’t to say that all eating norms have been tossed out the window.
 As an ideal, the traditional eating patterns of three structured meals a day remains a defining paradigm for Americans.
-In practice, however, modern eating styles are characterized by frequent snacking, so much so that 37% of the time, a snack provides one of the three key meals of the day.
+In practice, however, modern eating styles are characterized by frequent snacking, so much so that 37% of the time, snack foods can replace meals once or more per day.

 A confluence of cultural shifts has led to the prominence of snacking.
 These shifts include: